elm/projects/README.md

 Right now it is not.
 It would be pretty great if it was!
 You can check out the code [here](https://github.com/elm-lang/elm-lang.org/).

-## Compare Elm's virtual-dom to other stuff

-I would like to update [this blog post](http://elm-lang.org/blog/blazing-fast-html) now that everyone has had a chance to speed their stuff up.
-The [elm-lang/virtual-dom](https://github.com/elm-lang/virtual-dom/) implementation (rewritten from scratch for Elm 0.17) is quite fast.
-The [ui-perf](https://github.com/evancz/ui-perf) project shows that it compares favorably to React, but it would be good to have more reference points.

-**Goal:** Add Ember, Angular 1, and Angular 2 to the [ui-perf](https://github.com/evancz/ui-perf) project.
-Make sure they conform to the same [methodology](https://github.com/evancz/ui-perf#methodology) as the other projects.
-No `requestAnimationFrame`, no skipping frames!
-I have been doing two versions for each project: one with no optimizations enabled, and one with &ldquo;reasonable&rdquo; optimizations.
-Here reasonable means &ldquo;follow standard optimization practices&rdquo; without specializing for any particular benchmark.

 ## Benchmark virtual-dom

 The implementation of [elm-lang/virtual-dom](https://github.com/elm-lang/virtual-dom/) should be quite fast.
 It may be possible to do better though!